oconnelltim/siemens_quantitative_sr/README.md

 ## Acknowledgement
 A big thanks goes out to Dr. Mohammed Mohammed, whose enthusiasm and help was greatly appreciated in making these scripts.

+## License and Warranty
+The scripts are all licensed under the GPL v3, which is included in this repo as `LICENSE.md`.
+These programs are distributed in the hope that they will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.